ikechukwukalu/clamavfileupload/README.md

 FileUpload::$scanData
 ```

-### QUEUED FILE UPLOAD
+### QUEUED CLAMAV SCAN FILE UPLOAD

-This process stores the file in a `tmp` directory and sets up a queue for
-the clamav scan and uploads the `tmp` files to their designated directory.
-Files will be removed from the `tmp` directory at the end of the process.
+This process stores the file in a `tmp` directory and sets up a queue for the clamav scan and uploads the `tmp` files to their designated directory.
+At the end of the process temp files would have been removed from the `tmp` directory.

 - Set `REDIS_CLIENT=predis` and `QUEUE_CONNECTION=redis` within your `.env` file.
 - `php artisan queue:work`